CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 - Always run the GUI in an elevated, trusted environment.
 - Treat Supervisor passwords and encryption passphrases as secrets.
 Do not store them in plain text.

-- Remove or rotate any hard-coded secrets.
-(The module contains a helper `ConnectToGraphClientSecret` with a client secret in source — treat this as a placeholder and remove or replace it for production use.)
+!!! danger "Security: Remove hard-coded secrets before production use"
+    The `ConnectToGraphClientSecret` helper in the module contains a placeholder client secret.
+    Replace or remove it before deploying in any production or shared environment.

 - Restrict permissions and delete temporary password-change files after use or protect with strict filesystem ACLs.
 - Test changes on non-production hardware first.
 - Ensure the **Lenovo.BIOS.Config** module is either installed/imported on endpoints before attempting to apply settings using the tool.

-## FAQ
+## Troubleshooting & FAQ

+!!! bug "Common problems"
+    - **GUI fails to load or reports STA errors**: start PowerShell with `-STA` and run elevated.
+    - **Intune packaging issues**: ensure `IntuneWinAppUtil.exe` is present or allow the tool to download it.
+Confirm you have Microsoft Graph modules and tenant permissions for upload.
+    - **Unexpected failures**: check the log files in the Logs folder for stack traces and contextual messages.

+### Frequently asked questions

-- Q: Do I need a Supervisor password to change BIOS settings?
+??? question "Do I need a Supervisor password to change BIOS settings?"

-    - A: Many operations require the Supervisor password if one is set on the device.
+    Many operations require the Supervisor password if one is set on the device.
 The GUI will prompt for it when necessary.

-- Q: Can I run the module headless for automation?
+??? question "Can I run the module headless for automation?"

-    - A: Yes — use the module cmdlets directly in scripts (Export-LnvWmiSettings, Import-LnvWmiSettings, ConvertTo-LnvIntunePackage, etc.).
+    Yes — use the module cmdlets directly in scripts.
+Start with `Initialize-LnvThinkBiosConfig` to initialize the module, then use cmdlets such as `Export-LnvWmiSettings`, `Import-LnvWmiSettings`, and `ConvertTo-LnvIntunePackage` for your automation tasks.

-- Q: Does the GUI automatically upload to Intune?
+??? question "Does the GUI automatically upload to Intune?"

-    - A: The GUI supports packaging and contains code to upload via Microsoft Graph, but upload requires Graph modules and proper tenant permissions and frequently requires interactive consent.
+    The GUI supports packaging and contains code to upload via Microsoft Graph, but upload requires Graph modules and proper tenant permissions and frequently requires interactive consent.